 The materials on this site:

 The materials on this site are intended to assist the public is gaining a better understanding of the constitutional challenge to Canada’s prostitution laws in Bedford v Canada.
-The Supreme Court of Canada will hear submissions from the parties on June 13, 2013.

 The filmmaker in Buying Sex selectively edited all the information provided by lead counsel, Alan Young which resulted in a misleading portrayal of the case.
 For a more factual synopsis of the issues, please see this interview by Steve Paikin of TVO, where Alan Young discusses the nature of the constitutional challenge in greater detail.